tuchangwei/Blog/source/aboutme/index.md

 ---

 # Overview
-I am a reliable senior mobile developer.
-I can make your iOS and Android Apps Elegant, Smooth, Funny and Great.
+I am a reliable senior mobile developer, I can make your iOS and Android Apps Elegant, Smooth, Funny and Great.

-I started writing apps in 2011, then I graduated in 2012 and got my Master's Degree.
-I guess I started remote work officially in 2013 when my girl was born.
-I like tasting new technology, for example, I switched to Swift language immediately when the Swift 0.1 was released.
-And I wrote my first Android app with Kotlin language before the Google officialy announced the Kotlin language as the first-class language on Android.
-I forgot when I started using Vim to write code but I can't leave it now.
+I started writing iOS apps in 2011, then I graduated in 2012 and got my Bachelor's Degree.
+I guess I started remote work officially from 2013 when my girl was born.
+I like tasting new technology, for example, I switched to the Swift language immediately when the Swift 0.1 was released.
+And I wrote my first Android app with Kotlin language before Google officially announced the Kotlin language as the first-class language on Android.

+I use Vim to write code and Git to control code.
 RxSwift let me think everything as a stream, it also let me understand SwiftUI and Combine framework fast.

+Besides mobile development, I am also interested in back-end development.
+In college, I learned PHP and Java for back-end development, but now I would like to use the Server-side Swift.

 My Strengths:
 ✅ 100% Job Success